Richy011/fish-tank-guy/README.md

 Both Stand up and mentor meetings were very helpful in guidance and motivation

-I acknowledge that my 'commits' were not up to the standar I would expect, to start as I was a bit awamped with the task at hand and I believe they improved towards the end of the project and I will focus on them for the next project
+I acknowledge that my 'commits' were not up to the standard I would expect f myself, to start at least, as I was a bit awamped with the task at hand and I believe they improved towards the end of the project and I will focus on them for the next project